-5.5.3.1 Performance Standards.
-The Port will implement actions that achieve 110% functional replacement of the impacted bottomland hardwood forest, consistent with the City (BES) WHI Forest Mitigation Framework (March 22, 2012) and other performance standards in Attachment E.

-5.5.3.21 West Hayden Island Forest Actions.
+- 5.5.3.1 Performance Standards.
+The Port will implement actions that achieve 110% functional replacement of the impacted bottomland hardwood forest, consistent with the City (BES) WHI Forest Mitigation Framework (March 22, 2012) and other performance standards in Attachment E. - 5.5.3.2 West Hayden Island Forest Actions.
 The Port will protect 272 acres of existing forest on WHI and within that protected area the Port will enhance 187 acres of cottonwood-ash forest.
 In addition the Port will protect and re-establish 22 acres of cottonwood-ash forest on the south side of the island.
-The WHI forest actions are shown in Attachment E.

-5.5.3.32 Government Island Forest Actions.
-Pending agreement by the Federal Aviation Administration (FAA) and Metro, the Port will re-establish 174 acres and enhance 296 acres of cottonwood-ash forest on Government Island, for a total of 470 acres, as shown in Attachment E.
+The WHI forest actions are shown in Attachment E. - 5.5.3.3 Government Island Forest Actions.
+Pending agreement by the Federal Aviation Administration (FAA) and Metro, the Port will re-establish 174 acres and enhance 296 acres of cottonwood-ash forest on Government Island, for a total of 470 acres, as shown in Attachment E. - 5.5.3.4 Additional Forest Actions.

-5.5.3.3 Performance Standards.
-The Port will meet the performance standards, included in Attachment E.

-5.5.3.4 Additional Forest Actions.
 The specific forest actions described in Paragraphs 5.5.3.2 and 5.5.3.3 would achieve approximately 103% of the required bottomland forest replacement.
-In addition the Port will perform additional bottomland cottonwood/ash forest re-establishment within the geography described in Section 5.5.8, as necessary to reach the 110% performance standard stated in Paragraph 5.5.3.1.
-The specific forest objectives described in Paragraphs 5.5.2.1 and 5.5.2.2 represent one possible package of forest actions.
-The result of all cumulative forest actions will be to replace 101% of bottomland forest features and functions.
-Notwithstanding Sections 5.5.2.1 and 5.5.2.2, the Port, City or other designated entity may at their discretion use the City (BES)WHI Forest Mitigation Framework (March 22, 2012) to determine an alternative package of forest actions that creates the equivalent level of ecological function and replacement.
-The methodology to determine equivalency is summarized in Attachment E.

-5.5.3.5 Port Payment.
+In addition the Port will perform additional bottomland cottonwood/ash forest re-establishment within the geography described in Section 5.5.8, as necessary to reach the 110% performance standard stated in Paragraph 5.5.3.1. - 5.5.3.5 Port Payment.
 In lieu of performing the additional actions described in Paragraph 5.5.3.4, the Port at its discretion may make a one-time payment to the City (BES) for the purpose of bottomland cottonwood/ash forest re-establishment within the geography described in Section 5.5.8.
 The amount of the payment will be based on the estimated cost of specific actions that would reach the 110% performance standard stated in Paragraph 5.5.3.1.
-The payment will occur when Milestone 1 has been completed.

-5.5.3.6 Alternative Forest Actions.
+The payment will occur when Milestone 1 has been completed. - 5.5.3.6 Alternative Forest Actions.
 The specific forest actions described in Paragraphs 5.5.3.2 through 5.5.3.5 represent only one possible package of forest actions.

 Notwithstanding Paragraphs 5.5.3.2 through 5.5.3.5, in order to achieve 110% replacement of the bottomland hardwood features and functions, the Port, City or other designated entity may at their discretion use the performance standards referenced in Paragraph 5.5.3.1 to determine alternative actions that create the equivalent level of ecological function and replacement.
+In addition, the Port may reduce the total forest mitigation obligations by preserving more forest area within the industrially-zoned footprint consistent with the City (BES) Forest Mitigation Framework and other performance standards in Attachment E, provided that the additional preserved forest is contiguous to the forest within the open space area.